How To Achieve A Restful Night’s Sleep With Insomnia Therapies

 A normal sleep cycle consists of multiple stages: light sleep, deep sleep, and rapid eye movement (REM) sleep.
 Each stage may be involved in overall sleep quality.
 Therefore, missing one of these stages due to sleep interruptions may affect our ability to wake up feeling refreshed.

 Light sleep serves as a transition phase between wakefulness and deeper sleep stages.
 Deep sleep allows our bodies to repair muscles and tissue, stimulate growth and development, boost immune function, and build energy for the next day.
-REM sleep, the stage when we dream, can help with mood regulation and memory consolidation.
+REM sleep, the stage when we dream, can help with mood control and memory consolidation.

 Types of insomnia